 The Best Bordeaux Wine Region?
 Saint-Émilion

 There are ways to explore some of the top Bordeaux vineyards to visit without booking a tour.
 It’s possible to take the train from the center of Bordeaux to Saint-Émilion, in less than 30 minutes.
-Then, it’s just about a ten minute walk into the village of Saint-Émilion, where it’s possible to have a little taste of Bordeaux wine tourism.
+Then, it’s just about a ten-minute walk into the village of Saint-Émilion, where it’s possible to have a little taste of Bordeaux wine tourism.

 Immediately after stepping foot off the train, I felt like we were in another world.
 From the parking lot of the station, I could see old wine houses, and hills of vineyards and Bordeaux wineries to visit.
 It was an entirely pleasant walk into the village.
-We grabbed a quick lunch at Chai Pascal, up the hill, and well off the tourism trail, before starting our mini Bordeaux wine tour.
+We grabbed a quick lunch at Chai Pascal, up the hill, and well off the tourist trail, before starting our mini Bordeaux wine tour.